Second-wave feminism: Music and popular culture

 Second-wave feminists viewed popular culture as sexist, and created pop culture of their own to counteract this.
 "One project of second wave feminism was to create 'positive' images of women, to act as a counterweight to the dominant images circulating in popular culture and to raise women's consciousness of their oppressions."

 "I Am Woman"

-Australian artist Helen Reddy's song "I Am Woman" played a large role in popular culture and became a feminist anthem; Reddy came to be known as a "feminist poster girl" or a "feminist icon".
+Australian artist Helen Reddy's 1972 song "I Am Woman" played a large role in popular culture and became a feminist anthem; Reddy came to be known as a "feminist poster girl" or a "feminist icon".
 Reddy told interviewers that the song was a "song of pride about being a woman".
-The song was released in 1972.
 A few weeks after "I Am Woman" entered the charts, radio stations refused to play it.
 Some music critics and radio stations believed the song represented "all that is silly in the Women's Lib Movement".
 Helen Reddy then began performing the song on numerous television variety shows.
 As the song gained popularity, women began calling radio stations and requesting to hear "I Am Woman" played.
 The song re-entered the charts and reached number one in December 1972.
 "I Am Woman" also became a protest song that women sang at feminist rallies and protests.